 Any collaboration should mean both parties are on the same page and have complementary ideas about where the project needs to head.
 Making sure to research your prospective partner organisation well will allow you to understand the make-up of their teams.
 Should you require a dedicated project team, you can know if they can offer this scale of work.
 Transparent, direct and flexible communication is the foundation of any healthy relationship.

-3: The SCRUM framework and agility model is the key to evolving.
+3: The SCRUM framework and agility development methodology is the key to evolving

 The framework of SCRUM in agile software development project management puts at its core, the continuous evaluation of the project to enable teams to reflect upon successes and failures.
 By learning from experiences, teams can manage their workload and processes and adapt their time scale to rapidly changing requirements.

-Scrum provides the framework through which a project can be conducted, it offers a basic structure for meetings and formulates the agile processes to encourage self-organisation, responsibility and frequent inspection and modification of the development process.
-Verifying that your software house utilises the agile SCRUM software development management process will safeguard the time box of your project’s goals.
+Scrum provides the framework through which a project can be conducted, it offers a basic structure for meetings and formulates the agile processes to encourage self-organisation, responsibility, and frequent inspection, or modification of the outsource software development services.
+Verifying that your custom software development company utilises the agile SCRUM software development management process will safeguard the time box of your project’s goals.

-So now you know that a good quality software house will lay the foundation for your project and you are aware of the importance of open communication within the SCRUM framework, it’s time to explore how you can pick out a company that exhibits all these qualities.
+So now you know that a focused software development partner will lay the foundation for your project and you are aware of the importance of open communication within the SCRUM framework, it’s time to explore how you can pick out a company that exhibits all these qualities.
 The saying ‘Jack of all trades; master of none’ exists for a reason.
-You may visit the website of a company to find they have a breadth of experience across entire industries but selecting a specialised software provider with a portfolio to suit your needs will empower you to drive your project forward with confidence.
+You may visit the website of a company to find they have a breadth of experience across entire industries but selecting a specialised software provider with a portfolio to suit your needs will empower you to drive any software project forward with confidence.

-Websites like cluch.co, Google+ and even the Facebook page of the software house in question can be the best way to find out the experiences of their previous customers.
+Websites like cluch.co, Google+ and even the Facebook page of the potential software development partner in question can be the best way to find out the experiences of their previous customers.
 Utilise all the resources you can in the search for recommendations as choosing a software house to come on board with your project has the capacity to transform your potential.

 5: Continuous deployment will keep your project afloat!